Mortgage Rate Forecast Canada 2024 – 2025

 During the great recession of 2008, the financial system and economy as a whole required bailouts and stimulus as never before seen, just to keep running.
 Thankfully, the stimulus did its job, and the economy rebounded and got back on track.
 However, between 2008 – 2019, for over 10 years, there was very low or stagnant GDP growth, and interest rates remained low accordingly.

-During the ecovid pandemic, in 2020 – 2022, we witnessed a similar massive economic bailout.
+During the covid pandemic, in 2020 – 2022, we witnessed a similar massive economic bailout.
 This time the stimulus was far greater, with over 40% of dollars ever created between 2020 – 2022.

-However, in part due to a literal shutdown of the economy and of supply chains at one point and difficulty rebooting these supply chains, combined with excess consumer demand from pandemic savings, there is much more inflation as the economy stabilizes.
+However, in part due to a literal shutdown of the economy and of supply chains at one point and difficulty rebooting these supply chains, combined with excess consumer demand from pandemic savings, there was much more inflation as the economy stabilized.

 More specifically, with 5 times more debt in the economy today, adjusted to inflation, than in the 1980s and early 90s, a single 0.25% rate increase makes an approximately 5 times bigger impact than it did when debt levels were a fraction of current levels.
 Accordingly, there is significant long term pressure for rates to remain low.

 From another historical perspective, when rates increased in the 1980s from a base point of 10% to a 20% high point, this represented a 2x rate increase.
-However, a rate increase in 2022 – 2023 from a base point 0.25% to 5% represents a 20x rate increase, which will have a much greater shock to the economy.
+However, a rate increase in 2022 – 2023 from a base point 0.25% to 5% represents a 20x rate increase, which has had a much greater shock to the economy.

 Finally, the ‘neutral rate‘ or ‘target rate’ at the Central Bank of Canada, which is the rate seen as neither repressing nor stimulating the economy, is currently 2.5% – 3%.
-Given this, we may have 2% of Central Bank rate decreases in store (5% current down to 3%), and this, too, infers fixed and variable rates to stabilize in the mid-high 3% range.
+Given this, as of November 2024, we expect 1.25% further Central Bank rate cuts (3.75% current down to 2.5%), and this, too, infers fixed and variable rates to stabilize in the mid-high 3% range.

 Want expert mortgage advice and the best rates?